conan-io/docs/extending/sanitizers.rst

 ===================

-Sanitizers are tools that can detect bugs such as buffer overflows or accesses, dangling pointer or different types of undefined behaviour.
+Sanitizers are tools that can detect bugs such as buffer overflows or accesses, dangling pointer or different types of undefined behavior.

 The two compilers that mainly support sanitizing options are gcc and clang.
-These options are passed to the compiler as flags and depending if you are using `clang <https://clang.llvm.org/docs/UsersManual.html#controlling-code-generation>`_ or `gcc <https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html>`_ different sanitizers are supported.
+These options are passed to the compiler as flags and  depending on if you are using `clang <https://clang.llvm.org/docs/UsersManual.html#controlling-code-generation>`_ or `gcc <https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html>`_ different sanitizers are supported.